saveourtool/diktat/info/guide/guide-chapter-2.md

 - Empty descriptions in tag blocks.
 It is better not to write Kdoc than waste code line space.
 - There should be no empty lines between the method/class declaration and the end of Kdoc (`*/` symbols).
 Important note: KDoc does not support the `@deprecated` tag.
 Instead, use the `@Deprecated` annotation.

+**Note**:
+* Do not use `@author` tag in KDocs.
+It doesn't matter who originally created a class when you can use `git blame` or VCS of your choice to look through the changes history.
+* Tag `@since` should be used for versions only.
+Do not use dates in `@since` tag, it's confusing and less accurate.

 If a tag block cannot be described in one line, indent the content of the new line by *four spaces* from the `@` position to achieve alignment (`@` counts as one + three spaces).